Massachusetts Car Accident Lawyer:

 By Attorney Eric J. Parker

 Many people who have suffered injuries as a result of a car accident have important questions about obtaining compensation for their medical expenses, lost wages, and pain and suffering.
-This article is designed to answer some of the most frequently asked questions about your legal right to compensation following a motor vehicle accident.
+This article is written by a Boston car accident attorney and designed to answer some of the most frequently asked questions about your legal right to compensation following a motor vehicle accident.

 * What is the first thing I should do after being involved in a car accident?